yiliansource/party-js/.github/CONTRIBUTING.md

 > Check out the [style guide](#style-guide) for more information on the linting of the project.

-Any change that you make will have to still pass all of the unit tests and linting rules that are set up.
+Any change that you make will have to pass all the linting rules that are set up.
 You can run package scripts to check if you're good to go.
-If neither command produces an error, you're good!

 ```
-yarn test
 yarn lint
 ```